dprint/dprint/docs/sponsor.md

 # Sponsor

 A lot of time and effort has gone into creating dprint.

 If you are using it in a commercial environment then it is strongly recommended you support the project financially.

 ## How much is dprint worth to your company?

 Think about the cost savings from the following:

 1. How much time will your developers save auto-formatting their code?
-2. How much time will your team save not doing code formatting related comments on code reviews?
+2. How much time will your team save not making and acting on code formatting related comments on code reviews?
-3. If you are checking formatting on your CI, how much time will your CI runs save checking formatting compared to other formatters?
-Remember dprint is lightning fast compared to other formatters.
+3. If you are checking formatting on your CI, how much time will your CI runs save checking formatting with dprint compared to other formatters?
+Remember dprint is lightning fast.

-If you see the benefit, please spend the time to pass along a fraction of that cost savings to support this project.
+If you see the benefit, please spend the time to pass along a small fraction of that cost savings to support this project.

-## How does your contribution help?

-1. Keeps me motivated to continue improving and maintaining the project.
-2. Supports my other open source development, such as [ts-morph](https://github.com/dsherret/ts-morph).

 ## Donate